Astor63/BL2-Mods/Work In Progress/Moxxi Signature Pinky Skin Pack/ReadMe.md

 ![Moxxi Signature Pinky Skin - Barbie Corvette Hotwheels](https://imgur.com/q9HC6vU.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-which make me think that girls can be very serious about colors... at least regarding the pink color... and I won't be surprised that some of them really like the Moxxi gears with a pink skin, but unfortunately, there is only fews available...
+... which make me think that girls can be very serious about colors... at least regarding the pink color... and I won't be surprised that some of them really like the Moxxi gears with a pink skin, but unfortunately, there is only fews available...

 ![Moxxi Signature Pinky Skin - Vanilla Pink Skin](https://imgur.com/MFd8ZMQ.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-So, I decided to adapt the Moxxi Signature Pink Skin slighty......
-I keep the vanilla pink color, colorize the metal part in white, and adapt the Moxxi logo in a more appropriate size when necessary...
+So, I decided to adapt the Moxxi Signature Pink Skin slighty... .

 ![Moxxi Signature Pinky Skin - Vanilla Pink Skin vs Pinky Skin](https://imgur.com/PMcjD1O.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

+I keep the vanilla pink color, colorize the metal part in white, and adapt the Moxxi logo in a more appropriate size when necessary..

+![Moxxi Signature Pinky Skin - Collection](https://imgur.com/YuDj2OC.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

 ... and now, like a Barbie girl in a Barbie world; you can feel the glamour in pink with the *Moxxi Signature Pinky Skin Pack*.

-![Moxxi Signature Pinky Skin - Collection](https://imgur.com/YuDj2OC.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

 ### Changelog:
 - v1.0.0, October 15, 2018
   - Initial public release